wuxc/pywin32doc/md/wincerapi.md

   - [CeCheckPassword](wincerapi.md#wincerapicecheckpassword)

-    This function compares a specified string to the system password.&nbsp;
+    This function compares a specified string to the system password\.&nbsp;

   - [CeCreateFile](wincerapi.md#wincerapicecreatefile)

-    Creates or opens the a file or other object and returns a handle that can be used to access the object.&nbsp;
+    Creates or opens the a file or other object and returns a handle that can be used to access the object\.&nbsp;

   - [CeDeleteFile](wincerapi.md#wincerapicedeletefile)

-    Deletes a file.&nbsp;
+    Deletes a file\.&nbsp;

   - [CeMoveFile](wincerapi.md#wincerapicemovefile)

-    Renames an existing file or a directory (including all its children).&nbsp;
+    Renames an existing file or a directory \(including all its children\)\.&nbsp;

   - [CeCreateDirectory](wincerapi.md#wincerapicecreatedirectory)